Skip to main content

 Output files: barcode_1.pdf, barcode_2.pdf

-Step 1: Dropbox – Download a File
+Step 1: Dropbox – Download a File.

 Flow so far: Download a File.